oashushkitten/oashushkitten/README.md

 INT : ANYONE that is not in my DNI!
 DC fans ,, Beatles fans

-THIN ICE : Marvel fans (okay if also a DC fan) ,, pro-fic ,, pro-ship (DARKSHIPS NOT ALLOWED.)
+THIN ICE : Marvel fans (okay if also a DC fan) ,, pro-fic ,, pro-ship (pls educate urself on the original definition!)
+DARKSHIPS NOT ALLOWED.

 DNI : under 14 ,, over 18 (unless friends/mutuals) ,, basic dni ,, pro-harrassment ,, black/redpills ,, out of touch people ,, problematic people ,, actively in dramas ,, darkshippers